webbtj/wp-crowd-fund/readme.txt

 == Changelog ==

+= 0.0.5 =
+Numbers of backers was always returning all backers [wpcf_backers] *fixed* Contribution dollar values were always returning all contributions [wpcf_contributed] *fixed* Contribution percentage was not accounting for the commas, so a goal of $12,000 was treated as 12,
+	so the percentages were extremely off.

 = 0.0.4 =
 Added Perk and Backer variables to the payment process response pages.
 Vars are:
 - $backer